 I really think deciding where to do your engagement photos can be more challenging than picking a venue.
 There are a limited amount of wedding venues out there, but locations for engagement photos is basically unlimited.
 You really can shoot them anywhere, and I think that can be overwhelming.
 Some options are to pick the location yourself, let the photographer choose, or work with the photographer to pick a location.
 I think the last option is probably the best.

 Use a Wedding Venue

 One easy option is to use a wedding venue for the engagement photos.
 Often, your wedding venue will allow you to use the location for engagement or bridal photos if you ask them at no additional cost.
 This lets you try out the place and find some good spots before the actual wedding day, and it connects your engagement portraits to the wedding photos.
 You can also choose to use another wedding venue.
 Just because your wedding isn’t there doesn’t mean you can’t use it.
 I’ve used St. Catherine’s at Bell Gable several times in this manner, and I believe it was only $50 an hour to use it.
-Other venues might even let you use it for free.
+Other venues might even let you use it for free like the Stone Chapel at MattLane Farm.
 Just ask.

 Style of Shoot